Tencent/VasSonic/sonic-nodejs/README.md

 ### 1、Introduction

-This is the server part of Sonic Project.
+This is the server part of VasSonic Project.

 ### 2、Step